Nmans01/Nmans01/README.md

 ### Hi, I'm Nate! 👋

 <p>
-I am a solo fullstack developer with three years of experience.
+I'm a fullstack developer with three years of experience.
 <br/>
 </p>